 Between 2012 and 2015, he had been working on 'Flashmob', a movie about on-line communities .
 It has been suggested that the project was canceled because funding for the film fell through.
 Haneke himself has stated that the main reason for abandoning the film was that the actress he had in mind for the lead role wasn't available.

-Le mot de la fin (2016), best-selling book by famous Bosnian writer Zlatko Topcic, is one of his favorite books.
+Le mot de la fin (2016), best-selling novel by Zlatko Topcic, is one of his favorite books.